aditink/algebraic_simplification_cesar/README.md

 ```
 This will produce the executable simplify.

+Do not use the last line if you want to change the code.
+After `rm -rf  algebraic_simplification_cesar` line, you cannot use `cargo build --release` command line.

 ## Usage: Binary
 Use the produced binary to simplify formula f against assumptions a with the shell command:
 `./simplify -a <f> <a>`